vjedulla/vjedulla.github.io/_posts/2022-06-12-simulation.md

     gmm_models.append((gmm_fitted, labels, gmm_fitted.bic(data)))
 {% endhighlight %}

-_Note: We generate a lot of these mixture models to try and understand how many "clusters" of points are there, and use BIC score to take the best one._
+_Note: We generate a lot of these mixture models to try and understand how many "clusters" of points are there, and use BIC score to select the best one fitting our previously generated data._

-Another interesting thing about GMM is that they are just mixed gaussian distributions that we can generate as many points as we want, we are not bound by the parameters to generate a sample of data.
+Another interesting thing about GMM is that they are just a bunch of gaussian distributions.
+We can sample as many points as we want, and we are not bound by any parameter to generate a new sample.

 ![Generated GMM](/assets/acc_sim/generated_gmm.png)

-This works well for small number of points (which is our goal), however we can see the gaussians clusters when we increase the number of sampling points.
+This works well for small number of points (which is our goal), however, we if we sample more we can see the gaussians clusters which are not that "ideal".

 ##### Step 3: Analysis
 Now we have come to the interesting part of this post.
 First we need a couple of emergency care centers like hospitals, but this analysis is